-The NOAA Marine Debris Art Contest is now open!
-The contest will close on December 16th, 2022.
+The NOAA Marine Debris Art Contest is now closed!
 Check out the 2023 Marine Debris Calendar, now available for download!

 Annual Marine Debris Program Art Contest Overview

 The NOAA Marine Debris Program holds an annual art contest to reach K-8 students and help raise awareness about marine debris.
 Marine debris is a global issue and we believe that engaging our youth is an important part of addressing the problem.
 The resulting calendar, featuring the winning artwork, provides a daily reminder of how important it is for us to be responsible stewards of the ocean.
 Students are highly encouraged to check out resources on this website for information about marine debris.

 Who is eligible to enter the contest?

 All students in kindergarten through eighth grade from all U.S. states and territories in recognized public, private, and home schools are eligible to participate.
 Schools, including home schools, must be in compliance with federal and state civil rights and nondiscrimination statutes.
 Students may submit entries on their own or as part of a classroom, but must work individually.

 Each entry must be composed of a piece of artwork and a description (on the entry form).
 All must meet the requirements below.
 A NOAA awards panel will collect all entries and select 13 winners to be featured in a marine debris calendar.
 Entries will be judged on the creativity, artistic presentation, and relevancy to the theme of:

 - How marine debris impacts the ocean and the Great Lakes environment.